madisenbpatrick1/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+    - Lack of rate limiting
+        - The route to authenticate user does not impose any restrictions on the number of requests a client can send to the server.
+Sending high volume requests to the server could result in a DoS attack.
+    - Un-validated parameters and no error handling

 2. Briefly explain how a malicious attacker can exploit them.
+    - A malicious attacker could flood the network with requests to the /userinfo endpoint.
+This would exhaust resources like CPU and would crash or become unresponsive.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+    - Rate limiting
+        -A RateLimit is added to limit each IP address to request to every 5 seconds.
+This prevents the attacker from flooding the server with requests.
+    - Sanitizing input parameters for User
+    - Better Error Handling
+        - `try-catch` block around the database query to handle unexpected errors